CodeEagle/CodableStoreKit/README.md

 After the first usage description the Advanced section will explain all capabilities of the `CodableStoreKit` in depth.

 ### Container
-`CodableStoreKit` is based on a `Container-Collection-Architecture` which will be explained in the upcoming sections.
+`CodableStoreKit` is based on a `Container-Collection-Architecture`.
 A Container is defined as a place to store and retrieve Collections in an encapsulated way.
 You can initialize a custom `CodableStoreContainer` and pass it to a `CodableStore` in order to encapsulate your collections.

 ```swift
 // Initialize a custom CodableStoreContainer